 It all started with Vinyl.
-And vinyl is making its way back.
-And, vinyl is the trademark of a true audiophile.
-The quality of Vinyl is unmistakable.
+And, vinyl is making its way back.
+Vinyl is the trademark of a true audiophile, and the quality of Vinyl is unmistakable.
 The sound from a record is unforgettable.
 The look and feel of Vinyl is a thing of beauty.

-A CD player is often used in conjunction with Vinyl.
-And. many hours are spent switching between the two formats.
-This to hear the difference.
-But, this where so many people go wrong because the formats are completely different.
-The only way to hear the music as it was intended is to have two separate systems.
-One for Vinyl and one for CD.
-But, can become too expensive for the average pocket.
+A CD player often used in conjunction with Vinyl.
+Many hours spent switching between the two formats to hear the difference.
+But, this where so many people go wrong because the structures are entirely different.
+The only way to listen to the music as intended is to have two separate systems—one for Vinyl and one for CD.
+But, it can become too expensive for the average pocket.

-Some audiophiles do in fact have both.
+Some audiophiles do have both.
 But, it is always wondering which sound they prefer Analogue or Digital.
-The next thing is to invite fellow Audiophiles to the listening room and ask which they prefer.
+The next thing is to invite fellow Audiophiles to the listening room and ask which they like.
 But, then why should it matter who prefers what because the best thing is just to enjoy the music.
 Especially after a few Vodkas.

 How much to spend on a system.
 And, what do you get in return for the amount of money you spend.
-Well, It seems it is very hard to be an Audiophile because nothing is that easy.
+Well, It seems it is tough to be an Audiophile because nothing is that easy.

 You have to pay so much more just to hear a little difference in sound.
-And, the more you pay then the less of a difference is heard.
+And, the more you spend then, the less of a difference heard.
 When a person who is not an Audiophile asks a simple question, on like, how much did you pay for your power cord.
 And is told 10,000 pounds, it is no wonder, he will not understand what you are saying.

 If you say the price of the speakers were 120,000 pounds, he will think his hearing has gone wrong.
-But, to an audiophile, these figures are quite normal.
-And, how much better does it really sound?
-This is a good question because what you have never heard, you have never missed.
-This is one of the beauties of becoming an audiophile!
+But, to an audiophile, these figures are quite familiar.
+And how much better does it sound?
+What you have never heard, you have never missed.
+And, is one of the beauties of becoming an audiophile!